Substack Notes Strategy 2026: The System That Drove 60% of My Subscriber Growth.

 The soft-sell Notes that work:

-Tease Tuesday’s paid post.
+Tease your paid post.
 “Tomorrow’s paid deep dive: my complete Notes posting schedule, the exact times that work, and my content bank template.
 Upgrade here.”

 Share a result, credit the system.
 “89 new subscribers last week, all from Notes.
 Paid subscribers get my 30-minute Notes workflow — batch-create 21 Notes in one sitting.”